haskell-distributed/distributed-process/tutorials/4ch.md

 ### Making use of Async

 So **how** can we execute this `Closure (Process a)` without blocking the server process itself?
-We can use the `Control.Distributed.Process.Platform.Async` API to execute each task asynchronously and provide a means for waiting on the result.
+We can use the `Control.Distributed.Process.Async` API to execute each task asynchronously and provide a means for waiting on the result.

 In order to use an `Async` handle to get the result of the computation once it's